 You've successfully used your web app to visualize real-time sensor data from your IoT hub.

-For an alternative way to visualize data from Azure IoT Hub, see Use Power BI to visualize real-time sensor data from your IoT hub.
+For another way to visualize data from Azure IoT Hub, see Use Power BI to visualize real-time sensor data from your IoT hub.

 To continue to get started with Azure IoT Hub and to explore all extended IoT scenarios, see the following: